 This issue evokes the tension between spirit and soul, between the realms of the absolute and relative, the dharma and the drama—and includes a special section on meditation and adolescents.
 Cover art: Bette Alexander, “Earth Angels.”

 It is one thing to discover your own truth; quite another to declare it to the world.
-Writers in this issue proclaimed their deepest truths, facing the chance of being criticized, ostracized, tortured or killed.
+Writers in this issue proclaim their deepest truths, despite potential challenges and risks.
 Cover art: “Two Awakened Hearts View the World,” photo by Ed Brown.
 Sculpture by Patricia Sullivan.

 Can anatta be acted out on stage?
-Is it possible to slam-dunk with mindfulness?
 How do the muses of poetry talk with the Buddha?
+What about the Dharma of Just Hanging Out?
 In this issue, we explore these questions.
 Cover art: “Who Knows the Use of the Useless?”
 (1993) by Zea Morvitz.
 Acrylic and mixed media.

 Like the thousand-armed Bodhisattva of compassion, the followers of Dharma are reaching out in all directions to heal the world.
 Throughout this issue of Inquiring Mind you will find evidence of what our featured artist Kazuaki Tanahashi calls “global heart.”
 Cover art: painting by Kazuaki Tanahashi.